SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WASystemConfiguration.class/README.md

 You should subclass WASystemConfiguration to define new attributes.
-The method #addAttributes is passed an instance of WAAttributes which can be used to create new attributes.
+The method #describeOn: is passed an instance of WAAttributes which can be used to create new attributes.
 The attributes can be configured to specify their default value, label, and so on.
-See the methods on WAConfigurationAttribute and its subclasses to see what options are available.
+See the methods on WAConfigurationDescription to see what options are available.

 If a configuration needs to override the value of another WASystemConfiguration or depends on its attributes, implement the method "parents", returning a collection of configuration objects.